-SECTION 26.
+SECTION 22.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6605 of Title 63, unless there is created a duplication in numbering, reads as follows:

-A. During a public health emergency, the isolation and quarantine without notice of an individual or groups of individuals shall be undertaken in accordance with the following procedures:
+A. During a catastrophic health emergency, the isolation and quarantine without notice of an individual or groups of individuals shall be undertaken in accordance with the following procedures:

-1. The public health authority may temporarily isolate or quarantine an individual or groups of individuals through a written directive if delay in imposing the isolation or quarantine would significantly jeopardize the ability of the public health authority to prevent or limit the transmission of a contagious or possibly contagious disease to others;
+1. The public health authority may temporarily isolate or quarantine an individual or groups of individuals through a written directive if delay in imposing the isolation or quarantine would significantly jeopardize the ability of the public health authority to prevent or limit the transmission of a transmissible or possibly transmissible disease to others;